 The BFF Project is an adult, friendship and social network building group for individuals 18+ with developmental disabilities (like autism and Down syndrome) and other medical conditions (like anxiety and depression).
-The BFF Project gives participants an opportunity to increase their social connections and friendships in a relaxed, person-centered, and non-stressful manner.
+The BFF Project gives participants an opportunity to increase their social relationships and friendships in a relaxed, person-centered, and non-stressful manner.

 Many individuals with developmental disabilities and other medical conditions find it challenging to establish meaningful friendships and companionship with their peers.
 They watch TV alone, eat alone, and go to bed alone.
 They are there with their family, or group/house-mates, with little in common.
 They have no one to chat with on the phone and no one to call their BFF.

-The BFF Project is all about what an individual likes and enjoys!
+The BFF Project is all about what an individual likes and enjoyment!
 We work hard to provide the tools and support necessary to help participants identify like-minded friends in a comfortable, no-pressure manner.
 There is no pressure to participate until someone is ready.
-Some who have attended The BFF Project meetings are quiet and observant during their first meeting, then at their second or third meeting, they blossom into social butterflies!
+Some who have attended The BFF Project events are quiet and observant during their first meeting, then at their second or third meeting, they blossom into social butterflies!

-During The BFF Project meetings, dedicated volunteers are present to support participants and to facilitate interaction with the group.
-Parents and supporters are welcome to join participants at meetings but do not actively participate.
+During The BFF Project events, dedicated volunteers are present to support participants and to facilitate interaction with the group.
+Parents and supporters are welcome to join participants at events but do not actively participate.
 If your participant is only able to be at ease with you at their side, we welcome you to join as well!
 Otherwise, we ask supporters to remain nearby and be available during the event.